Seal Island (Investigator Strait): Formation, geology and oceanography

 Seal Island was formed between 7500 and 8900 years ago after sea levels rose at the start of the Holocene thereby separating Yorke Peninsula from Kangaroo Island.

 Seal Island is the remains of a granite inselberg capped by a layer of Bridgewater Formation calcarenite which has been extensively eroded by the action of the sea.

 Seal Island rises from a depth of 20 m within 300 m to its west and south shores, and within 700 m of its east shore.

 Flora and fauna

 Flora

-A survey carried out in 1996 reported that 10 species of plants to be present including Nitre-bush, Grey Samphire, Roundleaved Pigface, Sea Celery, Marsh Saltbush and Ruby Saltbush and Australian Hollyhocks.
+A survey carried out in 1996 reported that 10 species of plants to be present including nitre-bush, grey samphire, roundleaved pigface, sea celery, marsh saltbush, ruby saltbush and Australian hollyhocks.

 Fauna

-A survey carried out in 1996 reported the following vertebrate animals to be present - Black-faced cormorant, Little penguin, Sooty oystercatcher, Rock parrot, Silver gull and Fairy tern.
-The 1996 survey also noted the presence of Galahs and Australian sea lions but assumed these animals were not residents of the island.
-Subsequent surveys found that Australian sea lions do use the island as a haul-out area and possibly as a rookery, while the Crested tern has been observed as being present on the island.
+A survey carried out in 1996 reported the following vertebrate animals to be present: black-faced cormorant, little penguin, sooty oystercatcher, rock parrot, silver gull and fairy tern.
+The 1996 survey also noted the presence of galahs and Australian sea lions but assumed these animals were not residents of the island.
+Subsequent surveys found that Australian sea lions do use the island as a haul-out area and possibly as a rookery, while the crested tern has been observed as being present on the island.